balabit/syslog-ng-gitbook/chapters/chapter_4/README.md

 * **tools:** description of tools that we use during the development process
 * **issues:** description of conventions how to use them, write them
-* **commits:** description of conventions when writing messages, trying to answer the question what makes a good commit message
+* **commits:** description of conventions when writing messages, trying to answer the question of what makes a good commit message
 * **features:** description of feature proposals, branches, how to use them
 * **bugs:** description of bug reports, conventions worth following when fixing bugs
 * **process:** high-level overview on the process of contribution